sugarlabs/musicblocks-v4/docs/user-stories.md

 1. Run a program. (visible only when program not running)
    (a button to run the program)

-2. Pausing a running Program (vice versa)
+2. Pausing a running Program (visible only when program not running)
    (a button for running the program)

-3. Stop a running Program (vice versa)
+3. Stop a running Program (visible only when program not running)
    (a button for stopping a running program)

 4. Run one thread of a program slowly